 engage in meaningful discussions that deepen your understanding and enjoyment of each book

-be part of a friendly, local community that values thoughtful conversation and shared learning.
+be part of a community that values thoughtful conversation and shared learning.

 Any Townsville Citylibraries member aged 18 or over can register a book club and borrow book club sets.